Denise Richards: 2000s

-Richards appeared on the 8th season of dance competition television series Dancing with the Stars, paired with Maksim Chmerkovskiy.
-She was the second contestant eliminated on March 24, 2009.
-She landed the role of Autumn Bliss in the romantic comedy film Deep in the Valley (2009) alongside Kim Kardashian and Chris Pratt.
+2010s

 In 2010, she joined Paramount Network's sitcom Blue Mountain State as Debra Simon.
 The series is about a fictional university, Blue Mountain State, and its football team, the "Mountain Goats".
 It portrays certain aspects of American university life, including American football, sex, drinking, and partying.
 In February 2012, it was reported that Blue Mountain State would not be renewed for a fourth season.
 Over the years, due in large part to being streamable on Netflix, the series has developed a cult following.
 In July 2011, Richards published a memoir The Real Girl Next Door, a New York Times Best Seller.
 Richards decided to write a book because she "wanted to do something inspirational for other people going through challenging times," she told HuffPost in 2011.
 In September 2011, Richards reportedly turned down $100,000 to appear as an ex-girlfriend at Charlie Sheen's funeral in Two and a Half Men.
 A month later, she began filming a guest spot for an episode for the sixth season of NBC comedy series 30 Rock.
 Richards was part of TV Guide Network's show, Hollywood Moms' Club, which aired in November 2011.